-Figure 13: Partial Reconfiguration Design with the XVC Debug Bridge in an RP
+Figure 14: Dynamic Function eXchange Design with the XVC Debug Bridge in an RP

 This is a PR design with two reconfigurable partitions, Counter RP and Shifter RPs.
 This figure illustrates the different Debug Bridge modes used in both static and RP regions.